Editor’s Note: This post has been updated with new links and examples for you to

 According to a behavioral scientist Robert Cialdini, we prefer to say “yes” to those we know and like.
 Building on an influencers’ personal brand makes people more ready to accept your offer.

 Unbounce’s Facebook ad hints that they can deliver conversions in five simple steps.

-The simplicity of the process is there before you, loud and clear, marked by five colourful icons.
+The simplicity of the process is there before you, loud and clear, marked by five colorful icons.

-- Simplify – If your ads are too complicated to be understood in a few seconds, people give up as quickly as they were drawn into reading the ad copy.
-Sometimes, it makes sense to leave some ideas unmentioned in the ad and explain everything in-depth on your landing page.
-A study showed that 59% of people actually never read more than the headline of a Facebook share, so yes, you do want to be brief.
+- Simplify, simplify, simplify: If your ads are too complicated to understand in a few seconds, people give up as quickly as they started reading in the first place.
+Sometimes it makes sense to leave some ideas unmentioned in the ad and explain everything in depth on your landing page.
+A study showed that 59% of people actually never read more than the headline of a Facebook share, so yes, you want to be brief.

-- Icons give more structure – The five icons used on Unbounce’s ad draw attention and help to structure the ad’s message.
+- Icons give more structure: The five icons in Unbounce’s ad draw attention and help structure the ad’s message.
 As KISSmetrics puts it: “Icons help give users a point of reference – particularly when navigating a site or when scrolling and scanning over a page.”

-- Promise a quick win – If there was an easy 5-step way to double down on leads, every marketer would jump on it.
-Although we all know that there are no such shortcuts, we still like to hear the promise of an effortless achievement.
+- Promise a quick win: If there was an easy five-step method to double your leads, every marketer would jump on it.
+We all know that there are no such shortcuts, but we’re still intrigued by the promise of an effortless achievement.

-- Pop in some uncommon words – Wrike’s ad asks, “Your team is bombarded with new requests?”
-People aren’t used to seeing peculiar words like bombarded in Facebook ads, so they look like a novelty and help to catch people’s attention.
+- Pop in some uncommon words: Wrike’s ad asks, “Is your team bombarded with new requests?”
+People aren’t used to seeing peculiar words like bombarded in Facebook ads, so they look like a novelty and help catch people’s attention.

 - explains how your product solves customers’ problems or improves their situation (relevancy),